ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/settfflag.md

 ---
 title: 'settfflag'
 order: 27
-deploy: ['staging', 'mainnet']

 ---

 # settfflag

-Allow ultra.nft.ft account to open the NFT standard to let any account create and manage token factories
+Allow ultra.nft.ft account to open the NFT standard to let any account create and manage uniq factories

 ## Technical Behavior